YHalawani/ICECS2026-Brownout-SMM-MDP/README.md

-# MATLAB Implementation of the SMM-MDP Method Used in the ICECS 2026 Paper
+# MATLAB Implementation of the SMM-MDP Framework Used in the ICECS 2026 Paper

 **"Brownout-Aware Energy Management for Wearable Health Patches Using SMM-MDP Optimization"**